dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/index.md

 The presence of a trailing slash (`/`) in a configured app base path is significant to compute the base path for URLs of the app.
 For example, `https://example.com/a` has a base path of `https://example.com/`, while `https://example.com/a/` with a trailing slash has a base path of `https://example.com/a`.

-Blazor apps, just like Angular, React, Vue, and other SPA framework apps, rely on the app base path to resolve document relative links.
-How relative links are resolved isn't an SPA-specific decision.
-Links are resolved based on the universal HTML specifications shared by all webapps.

-There are three sources of links in ASP.NET Core apps:
+There are three sources of links that pertain to Blazor in ASP.NET Core apps:

-* [Tag Helpers](xref:mvc/views/tag-helpers/intro): Always emit absolute links.
-* URLs manually written in a Razor page or MVC view file (`.cshtml`), which if you are rendering inside different documents should always be absolute.
+* URLs manually written in the `_Host.cshtml` file (Blazor Server), which if you are rendering inside different documents should always be absolute.
 * URLs in Razor components (`.razor`) are typically relative, but are essentially also manually written.
 * URLs in scripts, such as the Blazor scripts (`blazor.webassembly.js` and `blazor.server.js`), which are relative to the document.